youko70s/NLP-project-using-wine-reviews-for-origin-country-prediction/README.md

 ## Methodology

+**NOTICE: Depending your data set, you should make your own choice over using whether CPU or GPU.
+Make sure you change the configuration of device in [text_cnn_rnn.py](https://github.com/youko70s/Using-Wine-Reviews-for-Country-Origin-Prediction/blob/master/text_cnn_rnn.py)**.

 In NLP tasks, the input are sentences or documents represented as matrix.
 In this specific project, our input is the description which includes several sentences.
 So how it refers to a matrix?
 Each row of the matrix corresponds to one token, typically a word.
 Each row is a vector representing a word.
 Both word embeddings such as word2vec and one-hot vectors can be applied to represent those vectors.
 The filters in a CNN can be used to slide over full rows of the matrix.
 A typical example for CNN on NLP tasks will be like the following:

 ![cnn_model](/images/cnn_model.png)